DallanQ/7_wonders_duel/Manual.md

 >Blue Theater Mask: A traditional drama mask, symbolizing performance arts or theater.

->Blue Parthenon: An ancient Greek-style temple or building with columns
+>Blue Parthenon : an ancient Greek-style temple or building with columns

 >Blue Sun a bright sun with rays